-Basilica of Saint Mary of the Angels was built between 1565 and 1685, after a project by Galeazzo Alessi, an italian architect from Perugia.
-The construction has taken a long time due to constant lack of money, because the church was financed only from donations.
+Basilica of Saint Mary of the Angels was built between 1565 and 1685 on a project by Galeazzo Alessi, an italian architect from Perugia.
+The construction took a long time due to the constant lack of money, because the church was financed only from donations.

-After an earthquake on 15 March 1832, the church suffered major damage.
-The reconstruction of the basilica started in 1836 and was finished 4 years later, in 1840.
+The earthquake of March 15, 1832, damaged the church beyond repair.
+The reconstruction of the basilica started in 1836 and was completed 4 years later, in 1840.
 The architect in charge for the reconstruction was Luigi Poletti.

-During reconstruction, the façade of the church was remodeled in a neoclassical style, but the architect Cesare Bazzani gave back, between 1924 and 1930, its original form.
+During the reconstruction, the facade of the church was remodeled in a Neoclassical style.
+Between 1924 and 1930, the architect Cesare Bazzani returned the facade to its original appearance.

 ART AND ARCHITECTURE

-The basilica was built in a Mannerist style and has a latin cross structure, 126 meters in lenght and 65 meters wide.
-The interior has three naves and a large dome, 79 meters high, and is simple in style, to focus everyone’s attention on the Porziuncola, located under the dome.
+The basilica is built in a Mannerist style and has a Latin cross plan, 126 meters long and 65 meters wide.
+The interior has three naves and a large dome, 79 meters high, and is simple in style, to focus everyone’s attention to the Porziuncola, located under the dome.

-Inside the church, there is a chapel where St. Francis died on October 3, 1226.
-Also, here, in a reliquary, is kept the cord of St. Francis, a gift from Pope Pius IX to the Franciscans.
+Inside the church, there is a chapel where Saint Francis died on October 3, 1226.
+Also, in a reliquary, is kept the cord of Saint Francis, a gift from Pope Pius IX to the Franciscans.

-In the church, you can find works of art by Pietro Perugino, Tiberio of Assisi, Domenico Bruschi, Giovanni di Pietro and by the priest Ilario da Viterbo.
+In the basilica, we can find works of art by Pietro Perugino, Tiberio of Assisi, Domenico Bruschi, Giovanni di Pietro, and by the priest Ilario da Viterbo.

 HOW TO GET THERE

-Located only 600 meters from the Assisi train station, the Basilica di Santa Maria degli Angeli can be easily reached by foot, if you are coming from that direction.
-For the exact location and the right direction to the basilica, use the map below.
+Located only 600 meters away from the Assisi railway station, the Basilica di Santa Maria degli Angeli can be easily reached on foot.
+For the exact location of the basilica, use the map below.